Resources for parents

 Building Bright Futures magazine

 Sit back and have a read of the latest issue of Building Bright Futures magazine for hints, tips, advice, and inspiration covering all aspects of parenting and family life.
 Completely free and written for parents, you can see previous articles at www.buildingbrightfutures.co.uk.
-The latest issue features:
+The magazine covers topics like

 - Early movers - physical development and your child

 - Sharing books - ways to share the joy of reading

 - Patterns of play - how to support play development

 - Family mealtimes - why sharing mealtimes is so important, and how to make it enjoyable for everyone.

 - Caring for young eyes - supporting eye health in young children